Henry Young

 Sir Henry Edward Fox Young, KCMG (23 April 1803 – 18 September 1870) was the fifth Governor of South Australia, serving in that role from 2 August 1848 until 20 December 1854.
 He was then the first Governor of Tasmania, from 1855 until 1861.

 Early life

-Young was the third son of Sir Aretas William Young, a well-known peninsular officer, and was born at Brabourne, Kent.
-He was educated at Dean's School, Bromley, Middlesex, and, intended for the bar, entered as a student at the Inner Temple.
+Young was the third son of Sir Aretas William Young.

 Early career

 Young was appointed in 1827 to a position in the colonial treasury in Trinidad, and in 1828 was transferred to Demerara, British Guiana.
 From 1833, he was involved in the emancipation of slaves in the British Caribbean colonies.
 In 1834, he was posted briefly to St Lucia as treasurer, secretary and member of the council, and in 1835 returned to British Guiana as government secretary.

 In 1847, Young returned to London, before he was appointed lieutenant-governor of the Eastern District of the Cape Colony (later the Eastern Cape) in South Africa.
 He was knighted in 1847.